ThomasFerryFR/cs50-webdev-p1/README.md

 books.csv => list of books given by the course

-import.py => python script importing the info from the book.csv file and the goodreads api into the database (Note: due to an misunderstanding of the necessary info from the goodreads api, there are additional lines to the script fixing the error made in the first place)
+import.py => python script importing the info from the book.csv file and the goodreads api into the database (Note: due to a misunderstanding of the necessary info from the goodreads api, there are additional lines to the script fixing the error made in the first place)

 ## Folders